Terrain FUZE installed throughout major central London residential project

-“Whilst there were many benefits to using Terrain FUZE over alternative solutions, it was Polypipe Terrain’s ability to custom engineer low entry manifold hat really impressed us.
+“Whilst there were many benefits to using Terrain FUZE over alternative solutions, it was Polypipe’s ability to custom engineer the low entry manifold hat really impressed us.
 Being engineered specific to the project, in Polypipe’s on site fabrication facilities, meant the turnaround time was minimal, ensuring a smooth installation.”

-Damian Farrell, London & South East Sales Director, of Polypipe Terrain, said:
+Damian Farrell, London & South East Sales Director, of Polypipe Building Services, said:

 “Our experience on delivering on projects of this nature, combined with our extensive system knowledge, means that we can create engineered solutions that meet the needs of the development, such as the 160mm diameter low entry manifold that was unique to this project.”

 The shell and core of the buildings are now complete and the fit out is due to complete in 2016.